 The Best BJJ Submissions For Small People

 There are a few rules of thumb you need to look at when trying to be a small and nasty submission machine.
 The first thing to remember is to leave pressure alone.
-If there’s more than 30 lbs weight difference between you and your partner, forget about begin heave from top position.
+If there’s more than a 30 lbs weight difference between you and your partner, forget to be heavy from the top position.
 Actually, give up on them completely, apart from transitioning.
-And never even try to hit a submission which only works if you’re heavy from the top.
+And never ever try to hit a submission which only works if you’re heavy from the top.
 You’ll just end up flying.